Guerilla Marketing Ideas: 8 Real Examples To Hack Growth

 The definition of guerilla marketing relies heavily on the definition of “guerilla warfare” (also spelled “guerrilla”).

-Guerilla marketing, thus, is a set of marketing actions employed to launch a marketing campaign at a fraction of the cost it normally would cost, with multiple times the impact of the money spent on that.
+Guerilla marketing is a set of marketing actions employed to launch a marketing campaign at a fraction of the price it would typically cost.

 The impact should be, of course, more significant regardless of the low budget invested in it.
-In other words, guerilla marketing acts as a magnifying glass for the impact of a marketing campaign launch.
+In other words, guerrilla marketing acts as a magnifying glass for the impact of a marketing campaign.

-I did my fair amount of research to find whether these so-called “guerilla marketing types” exist.
+I did my fair amount of research to find whether these so-called “guerrilla marketing types” exist.
 Although I found none of these types under a scientific article, I will present them for comprehensiveness purposes.